Home » Crafts » Cute Washi Tape Basket

 paint wicker basket pink

-When I went looking for pink paint on my craft paint shelf, I reached for this Milk Paint instead of acrylic paint.
-I’m really glad I did.
-Although it is a really flat paint, it’s thin and it was perfect to use with this chip brush.
+When I looked for pink paint on my craft paint shelf, I reached for this Milk Paint instead of acrylic paint.
+I’m happy I did.
+Although it is a flat paint, it’s thin and perfect to use with this chip brush.

 While painting, check for runs that may be going through to the other side.